Best and Worse of 2022 | Yearly Wrap-Up

 See you Next Year

 Once again, thank you for stumbling onto this little site and reading the ravings of a person who has nothing better to do than write up reviews for movies he watches or games he plays with the expectation that no one would care enough to read it.
 It’s been difficult to write a new review this past year, not just because of time, but because there rarely seems to be anything worth watching.
-I keep going back to the comfort-food entertainment I have available to me, rather than look for something new.
+I keep going back to the comfort-food entertainment I have available to me, rather than looking for something new.
 So when I try to come up with something to write here, I end up going back to something I own.
 Why?
 Because new movies and games just don’t get me excited anymore.

-It seems like Hollywood has really fallen into a void of misguided approaches towards entertainment, sacrificing good writing, complex stories, and interesting characters for the sake of political ideology or some skewed alternative perspective of reality.
+It seems like Hollywood has really fallen into a void of misguided approaches toward entertainment, sacrificing good writing, complex stories, and interesting characters for the sake of political ideology or some skewed alternative perspective of reality.
 I’m not going to get into the weeds on this because DagonDogs.com is just meant to be a small site where I write out thoughts about things that made me think in some way.
-I just feel the need to stress the fact the film industry in particular has gotten worse with its remakes, sequels, and prequels than its ever been.
+I just feel the need to stress the fact the film industry in particular has gotten worse with its remakes, sequels, and prequels than it has ever been.
 I watched many crappy remakes from a decade ago this year because I would still prefer watching trash that I was willing to ignore for years over the newer stuff that’s coming out.
 Of the few 2022 movies I watched this year, only Barbarian proved to be truly a unique and enjoyable experience.
-The others that came out within the past year either reached a flawed but acceptable level of quality, or fell so flat I didn’t even bother to write anything down for it.
+The others that came out within the past year either reached a flawed but acceptable level of quality or fell so flat I didn’t even bother to write anything down for it.

 But there’s hope.
 I don’t intend to leave this article and year with a lamentation of how bad entertainment has gotten, film in particular.
 I have also seen an increase in discussion across platforms of people who feel the same way.
 Fans are making noise.
 Actors with any integrity are pointing out the problems and leaving bad projects.
 The toxic tactics of the industry aren’t preventing stocks from plummeting.
 If you look at how shows and films have performed this year and which ones have failed or succeeded, you have to assume someone in Hollywood with some remaining brain cells that haven’t been deteriorated by cocaine and collagen can see the writing on the wall.
 Things need to change for the better if the industry wants to make any money.
 I’m hopeful that more adventurous and risk-taking artists will be allowed to thrive in the years ahead, and I’m hopeful that we as the audience will be able to get excited about entertainment again.